dedgar1/Hexagonal-Architecture-Project-Template-Python/README.md

 - The "application" folder contains a service layer around the domain
     - The "ModelService" implements the incoming port interface and uses the outgoing port interfaces
 - The adapter packages contains incoming and outgoing adapters that call the application layers's incoming and outpoing ports.

+## Explanation of Various Componenets
+### Port
+- An interface that will be implemented by the adapter.
+The application layer calls the port interface to call the functionality of the adapter

+### Adapter

+### Service